Up for having a bit of fun on the course this week?

 If both players hit a shot out of bounds in scramble, the players both have to retake their shot and it will be classed as a penalty on their score.

 Scramble is the best game to play as a four ball.
 All players can tee off and build a score together, based on the scramble shots from all four players.
 This four-balls final score will then face off against the other scores around the competition.

 That extra bit of fun

 Golf can sometimes get a bit too serious.
-It is a frustrating game, and it’s great every now and then to take the pressure off, have a little bit of friendly competition and fun on the course.
+It is a frustrating game, and it’s great every now and then to take the pressure off and have a little bit of friendly competition and fun on the course.

-Both scramble and best ball are great ways to have a bit of fun with your friends and can both be great formats to play in competitions and society days.
+Scramble and best ball are great ways to have some fun with your friends and can be great formats to play in competitions and society days.
 They’ll also enable you to play with better players and learn from more experienced golfers while you hack around the course.